You are here

 Spertus Institute presents authors because their stories shed light on Jewish experiences and the broader human condition,” she continued.
 “Tsabari’s stories undercover the diversity within the Jewish community.
 Her characters refuse to be defined by expectations, and in doing so, they challenge us to see each other as individuals, both unique and with shared humanity.”

 This program is part of the Solomon Goldman Lecture Series, generously endowed by the late Rose and Sidney Shure.
-Jewish Chicago is the program’s media sponsor.
+It is presented in partnership with the Consulate General of Israel to the Midwest and the Consulate General of Canada in Chicago.

 Spertus Institute is a partner with the Jewish United Fund in serving our community.